Skip to Main Content

 Afternoon:

 This afternoon is free to further explore St. Andrews.
-Maybe visit the St. Andrews Museum, a Victorian Mansion displaying aspects of local history through art and artifacts.
+Maybe visit the St. Andrews Museum, a Victorian Mansion displaying aspects of local history through art and artefacts.
 Or maybe visit St. Andrews Old Course the home of golf, where the game has been played since the 15th Century.
 We will then return to our hotel by motorcoach.

 Dinner: